-French name for one Fortified, which is also called mistletoe or mistletoe (see under Mistela ).
-A white or red grape will be before or after a short time fermentation pure alcohol (Alcohol spirit) or distillate ( brandy ) is added, whereby the fermentation is not initiated or stopped.
-Such wines have a very high residual sugar and alcohol content between 16% and 22% vol. The difference to one Vin doux naturel is that the addition of alcohol in the vinification process takes place much earlier.
+French term for one Fortified, which is also called mistletoe or mistletoe (see under Mistela ).
+A white or red grape will be before or after a short time fermentation pure alcohol (Wine spirit) or distillate ( brandy ) added, which does not initiate or stop the fermentation at all.
+Such wines have a very high residual sugar and alcohol content between 16% and 22% vol. The difference to one Vin doux naturel is that alcohol is added much earlier in the vinification process.

-Such wines are similar in many places in France produced.
-That is in Languedoc of the Cartagène, at the Rhone of the Rinquinquin and in Champagne the Ratafia, Vins de liqueur with classified appellation are Floc de Gascogne (Armagnac) Macvin du Jura (Jura), a version of the Muscat de Frontignan (Languedoc) and Pineau des Charentes (Cognac).
-The im Bordeaux produced Lillet (Kina Lillet) but strictly speaking, one can not call it Vin de liqueur, since it is already fermented liqueur is added.
+Such wines are made in a similar way in many places France produced.
+That is in Languedoc the Cartagène, at the Rhone the Rinquinquin and in the Champagne region Ratafia, Vins de liqueur with classified appellation Floc de Gascogne (Armagnac) Macvin du Jura (Jura), a version of the Muscat de Frontignan (Languedoc) and Pineau des Charentes (Cognac).
+The in Bordeaux produced Lillet (Kina Lillet) but strictly speaking you cannot call it Vin de liqueur, because you have already fermented wine liqueur is added.